gofrs/uuid/README.md

 only regularly tested against Go 1.7+.
 This package may work perfectly fine with Go 1.2+, but support for these older versions is not actively maintained.

+## Go 1.11 Modules

+At this time, this repository does not opt in to the experimental Go modules feature.
+Users who took a dependency on v3.1.1+ (where we _did_ temporarily enable support for modules) will need to modify their import paths to no longer use the `github.com/gofrs/uuid/v3` Semantic Import Version path.
+Please refer to [Issue #61](https://github.com/gofrs/uuid/issues/61) and [Issue #66](https://github.com/gofrs/uuid/issues/66) for more details.

 ## Usage

 Here is a quick overview of how to use this package.
 For more detailed